GullibleGeorge/globaldorms_orchestrator_client/README.md

 # Global Dorm Orchestrator

-A Spring Boot application for managing student accommodation, paired with a Python client for programmatic and interactive access.
+A Spring Boot application for managing student accommodation, paired with a Python client for interactive access.
 The system provides room searching, application management, distance calculations, and weather forecasts.

 This project was coursework assigned to me during my BSc Computer Science degree.
 Final Year, Service-Centric and Cloud Computing module.